top of page

 When Imaging Is (and Isn’t) Helpful

-Imaging such as MRI is not routinely required in the assessment of sciatica.
+Imaging such as MRI is not routinely required in the assessment of sciatica and X-Rays are rarely appropriate.

 Scans are typically only considered when: